microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 You should receive a `200 OK` response code for each of these requests.
 If not, you will need to run the `POST Save Sample Resources` request again in the FHIR Search collection in Postman (this step was covered in Challenge-04).

-## Step 4 - Post a Consent Resource to FHIR service
+## Step 4 - Post a Consent Resource to the FHIR service
 Here you will populate your FHIR service with a [Consent Resource](https://www.hl7.org/fhir/consent.html) to configure the [Consent Opt-Out filter](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#consent-opt-out-filter) in FHIR-Proxy.

 1. Review the sample `Consent` Resource in the `consent-resource.json` file located [here](./sample-data/consent-resource.json).
 You will see that `Patient/WDT000000001` is opting out of sharing records with `Practitioner/WDT000000003`.